meshula/LabRender/README.md

 # LabRender

 A simple OpenGL based render engine.
-Its most interesting features is that it has a software configured pipeline architecture.
+Its most interesting feature is that it has a software configured pipeline architecture.
 See the assets/pipelines directory for some example pipeline configurations.